kit-data-manager/webpage/_metastore/documentation/installation/setup-server.markdown

 NOTE
 : Bootable jars myare not compatible to all OS.

-Create 'application.properties' and adjust it to your needs (optional):
+Create '[config/]application.properties' and adjust it to your needs (optional):
 ```
-root@server:~# vi /installation/path/application.properties
+root@server:~# vi /installation/path/[config/]application.properties
 [...]
 ```
+NOTE
+: You can use 'config/application.properties' to override the default settings from 'application.properties'.

 ## Create Keystore for Service
 To make the certificate available to a service it has to be stored in a keystore.
 ```